Sumit189/LearnTube-AI/README.md

 These findings highlight a clear gap.
 YouTube is home to millions of high-quality educational videos, but it lacks the mechanisms that make structured learning platforms so effective.

 I wondered if we could bring that same accountability to any YouTube video, such as Khan Academy, MIT lectures, or 3Blue1Brown, without requiring creators to manually add quizzes.
 When Chrome announced built-in AI capabilities, I realized it could finally be done entirely client-side, with no servers, no API keys, and complete privacy.
+However, on-device AI models require [significant system resources](https://developer.chrome.com/docs/ai/get-started) (22GB+ storage, 16GB+ RAM, and compatible hardware), so I added a cloud-based API option to ensure the extension works smoothly for all users.

 ## What It Is

-LearnTube AI is a Chrome extension that uses Chrome's built-in Gemini Nano AI (no external API keys required) to analyze video transcripts and generate contextual quiz questions.
+LearnTube AI is a Chrome extension that analyzes video transcripts and generates contextual quiz questions using AI.
 The extension pauses videos at natural topic transitions to quiz you on what you just learned, then gives you a comprehensive final quiz when the video ends.

+**Two AI Provider Options:**

+1. **On Device (Default)**: Uses Chrome's built-in Gemini Nano AI - no external API keys required.
 All AI processing happens locally on your machine using Chrome's built-in AI APIs.
 No data leaves your browser, and it works offline once the models are downloaded.

+2. **Gemini API**: Uses Google's cloud-based Gemini API for faster processing and more powerful AI capabilities.
+Requires a free API key from Google AI Studio.
+Data is processed by Google's servers but your API key is stored locally.

 ## Key Features